Start saving now for Christmas lunch

 - Those with savings may have already been saving for Christmas since the start of the year.
 If you don't have savings, there is still time to put away whatever you can until mid-December.
 If the average cost of Christmas lunch for six is £93, you could save that by Christmas week if you set aside just under £14 every week from now, until then.

 - Many savers find it's easier if they keep a separate bank account and pay into it with a Direct Debit.
-If you struggle to manage this kind of thing on your own, then a budgeting account like the thinkmoney Personal Account could help you.
+If you struggle to manage this kind of thing on your own, then a budgeting account like the thinkmoney Managed Current Account could help you.

 Christmas can not only be a stressful time, but it can also be very expensive.
 If you're not organised, it could really put you in bad financial shape when the New Year arrives.